qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    Black dash boundary lines of the source polygon layer

-For **lines geometries**, the boundaries are the nodes between each features.
+For **lines geometries**, the boundaries are the vertices between each features.

 .. figure:: /static/user_manual/processing_algs/qgis/boundary_lines.png
    :align: center